Yamuna Krishnan

-Yamuna Krishnan (born 25 May 1974) is a professor at the Department of Chemistry, University of Chicago, where she has worked since August 2014.
-She was born to P.T.
-Krishnan and Mini in Parappanangadi, in the Malappuram district of Kerala, India.
+Yamuna Krishnan (born May 25, 1974) is a professor at the Department of Chemistry, University of Chicago, where she has worked since August 2014.
 She was earlier a Reader in National Centre for Biological Sciences, Tata Institute of Fundamental Research, Bangalore, India.
 Krishnan won the Shanti Swarup Bhatnagar Prize for science and technology, the highest science award in India in the year 2013 in the Chemical Science category.

-Education details
+In 2024, she was named the Louis Block Professor of Chemistry and the College.

+Early life and education

+Krishnan was born to P.T.
+Krishnan and Mini in Parappanangadi, in the Malappuram district of Kerala, India.
+She grew up in Chennai, India.
+As a child, she met S. Krishnaswamy, Vice Chancellor of Madurai Kamaraj University, who fostered her interest in science.
+From a young age, she conducted her own informal home expiriments.

-Krishnan earned her great Bachelor's in Chemistry from the University of Madras, Women's Christian College, Chennai, India in 1993.
+Krishnan earned her Bachelor's in Chemistry from the University of Madras, Women's Christian College, Chennai, India in 1993.
 She secured a Master's of Science in Chemical Sciences in 1997 and a PhD in Organic Chemistry in 2002, both from the Indian Institute of Science, Bangalore.
 Krishnan worked as a postdoctoral research fellow and an 1851 Research Fellow from 2001 to 2004 at the Department of Chemistry at the University of Cambridge, UK.